Status

 Arguments

-description StringThe new column's description.
+description StringThe new status column's description.

 - [1-20] characters in length (inclusive)